What our priorities are and how we are doing

 This section relates to accreditation and monitoring reports by professional, statutory or regulatory bodies and information that the University is legally obliged to make available to its funding and/or monitoring bodies.

-• Reports are made to the Higher Education Statistics Agency (HESA).
+All UK universities are required to make several statutory data returns as part of their registration with the OfS Students.
+These cover finance, staff, student and estates data.
+Reports are made to the Higher Education Statistics Agency (HESA).
 This information is published on the HESA website.

-• The Research Excellence Framework (REF) is the peer review system for assessing the quality of research in UK higher education.
+The Research Excellence Framework (REF) is the peer review system for assessing the quality of research in UK higher education.
 We publish full REF results.

 Compliance with duties under the Equality Act 2010

-We publish the University's approach to inclusion, equality priorities, equality information, schemes, reports, and policies on the Diversity & Equality area of our website.
+We publish the University's approach to inclusion, equality priorities, equality information, schemes, reports, and policies on the Diversity & Equality section of our website.
 We publish a Statutory Gender Pay Gap Report as required by the Equality Act 2010.
 The report also includes the Ethnicity Pay Gap, People of Colour Pay Gap, Disability Pay Gap, and Sexual Orientation Pay Gap using the same calculation methodology and data sample.

-Page updated: 14 February 2024
+Page updated: 13 February 2025

 Back to: Legal & Governance